pixee/docs/docs/intro.md

 # Introducing Pixeebot 👋

-Pixeebot is a [GitHub app](https://github.com/apps/pixeebot/) that automatically improves your code.
-It acts like a developer on your team by reviewing your code, and recommending changes to enhance code quality, performance, and security.
-Pixeebot opens merge-ready pull requests (PRs) for each recommendation, so all you have to do is review and merge.
+Pixeebot is your automated product security engineer.

+Pixeebot triages and fixes issues detected by your [code scanning tools](/code-scanning-tools/overview).
+It hardens and improves your code in the form of pull requests.

-Pixeebot is powered by our open source toolkit [codemodder](https://codemodder.io/), a pluggable framework for building expressive codemods.
-These codemods help power Pixeebot’s recommendations, and are continuously updated to ensure Pixeebot’s recommendations align with industry standards and best practices.
+Pixeebot is powered by the open-source [codemodder framework](https://codemodder.io/).
+These codemods power Pixeebot’s fixes, and are continuously updated to ensure Pixeebot’s recommendations align with industry standards and best practices.

 ### How does Pixeebot help me?

-Pixeebot monitors your repositories and provides fixes in two different ways:

-1. :on: **Continuous Improvement:** monitors your default branch and sends you pull requests with fixes.
+1. 🗃️ **Continuous Improvement:** works down your backlog of issues and keeps your codebase secure.
 2. :seedling: **PR Improvement:** checks each new pull request (PR) and recommends improvements.
+3. 🔎 **Triage**: identifies false positives and prioritizes issues that need fixing.

-### What types of recommendations does Pixeebot make?
+### What types of issues can Pixeebot triage and fix?

-Pixeebot is built to find and fix a variety of problems, whether they are performance and quality issues or known security vulnerabilities.
-Here are a few of the most common issues Pixeebot resolves:
+Pixeebot can triage and fix a wide range of security issues detected by code scanning tools.
+Many of these issues are common across tools and languages, such as:

-- NullPointerExceptions
+- SQL Injection
-- Cross Site Scripting (XSS) and XML External Entity (XXE) attack vulnerabilities
+- Cross-Site Scripting (XSS)
-- Denial of Service (DoS) attack vulnerabilities
-- SQL injection vulnerailities
-- Removal of unnecessary F-strings
+- Insecure Deserialization
+- Insecure Randomness
+- Unsafe XML Parsing
+- Insecure Cookie Handling
+- Command Injection
+- Insecure Configuration

 ### How can I test Pixeebot?

-Pixeebot is quick to install and starts working immediately upon activation.
-While Pixeebot is designed for repositories of all sizes, it is most effective at identifying vulnerabilities in active medium to large-sized projects.
+Pixeebot is available as a GitHub App on the [GitHub Marketplace](https://github.com/apps/pixeebot/).
+We provide a free tier offering that can be installed on any public or private repository.
+This is a great way to get started with Pixeebot and see how it can help to harden and secure your code.

 If you need a repository to test with, we recommend trying Pixeebot out with a deliberately insecure application.
 Template repositories containing Java and Python test applications are available in PixeeSandbox: [https://github.com/PixeeSandbox](https://github.com/PixeeSandbox)

 Testing with these deliberately insecure applications can give you an idea of how Pixeebot works, before installing it directly on your personal or professional repositories.

+For additional details, see the [Installation](/installing) page.

+Pixeebot also supports on-premises deployment for organizations that require additional security or compliance measures.
+To learn more about Pixeebot on-premises solutions, please [contact us](https://pixee.ai/demo-landing-page).

 ### What environment & languages does Pixeebot support?

-Pixeebot is currently available for Java and Python repositories on GitHub, with support for additional languages coming soon.
-Have a language you’d like to see supported?
-Let us know in an email to [hi@pixee.ai](mailto:hi@pixee.ai).
-We’d love to hear from you!
+Pixeebot supports a wide variety of languages and code scanning tools.
+For a full list of supported languages, tools, and rules, see the [Code Scanning Tools](/code-scanning-tools/overview) page.

 ### What does Pixeebot cost?